verivital/hyst/README.md

 Before the tools can run, however, you'll need to setup your HYPYPATH to the proper executables, see the hypy section below.

+Test coverage of the tests using Python code (mainly for the hypy library) can be generated with src/python_test_coverage.sh .

 *******************************
 #### ADDING A NEW PRINTER:
 *******************************